Time Out says

-Get your think and your drink on at Vernon Chalker's new inner-city bar
+Get your think and your drink on at this late-night city bar

 Welcome to the Future, drinking fans – or a 1930s version of it anyway.
 Vernon Chalker, quirky visionary behind Madame Brussels and Gin Palace, didn’t give himself an easy brief with Ampère: create a modern bar based on a past era that was obsessed with the future?
 Argh!
 But he’s pulled it off.

 Aspects of Italian Futurist philosophy permeate the menu and dominate the décor.
 If you’re not au fait with socio-political movements circa 1930, all you need to know is that Futurists were a bunch of hipster revolutionaries who liked to enrage and engage the senses.
 While eating, they wore outfits made of sandpaper and had perfume sprayed in their faces mid-crunch to blow their enlightened minds.
 In short, they were nut-jobs – but great role models for a kooky bar.